Skip to main content

 Connecting Nodes

-Connect nodes to define the flow of data.
+Connect nodes to define the data flow.

 2. Click and drag to the left handle (Input) of the downstream node.